quicwg/ops-drafts/draft-ietf-quic-applicability.md

 resumption.
 Most importantly, application operations must be divided into idempotent and non-idempotent operations, as only idempotent operations may appear in 0-RTT packets.
-This implies that the interface between the application and transport layer exposes idempotence either ecplicitly or implicitly.
+This implies that the interface between the application and transport layer exposes idempotence either explicitly or implicitly.

 ## Here There Be Dragons